Camille Gottlieb: Biography

 Born in 1998, Gottlieb's parents are Princess Stéphanie of Monaco and Jean Raymond Gottlieb; her parents met when her father worked as her mother's bodyguard.
 Since her parents did not marry, she is not in the line of succession.
 She studied at the University of Nice for a degree in Literature.

 Since graduation, Gottlieb has worked with a number of charities, including establishing Be Safe Monaco, which campaigns against drink-driving.
 Gottlieb founded this charity after a friend died whilst riding a scooter having consumed alcohol above safe levels to drive.
-Gottlieb is teetotal.
+Gottlieb is a teetotal.
 Her activism also extends to animal rights.

 Comparisons have been drawn by magazines such as Harper's Bazaar and Tatler, between her and her grandmother, the actress Grace Kelly, since they share physical similarities.
 The New York Post has also described Gottlieb as a fashion influencer due to her social media presence.